ffplayout/ffplayout/README.md

 #### Warning:
 (Endless) streaming over multiple days will only work when config have **day_start** value and the **length** value is **24 hours**.
 If you need only some hours for every day, use a *cron* job, or something similar.

-Source from URL / Live Stream
+Remote source from URL
 -----
-You can use sources from url or live stream in that way:
+You can use sources from remote URL in that way:

 ```json
 ...